eriklong95/tiktak/README.md

 ### Performance tests
-The folder `system-testing/test-resources/k6/scripts` contains scripts for running k6 performance tests. [k6](https://k6.io/docs/) is a popular tool for making performance tests. k6 scripts a written in JavaScript and k6 provides a simple API for making HTTP requests.
+The folder `system-testing/test-resources/k6/scripts` contains scripts for running k6 performance tests. [k6](https://k6.io/docs/) is a popular tool for making performance tests. k6 scripts are written in JavaScript and k6 provides a simple API for making HTTP requests.
 You execute the k6 test defined by the script user-creation.js by running
 ```
 k6 run -e BASE_URL=<tiktak URL> --vus 3 --iterations 10 user-creation.js